spryker/spryker-docs/docs/scos/dev/setup/installing-spryker-with-docker/installation-guides/installing-in-demo-mode-on-macos-and-linux.md

 {% info_block infoBox "Info" %}

 Starting with the 202204.0 release, the following guide applies to both Intel and ARM architectures.
-You can install the demo shops of previous versions on ARM chips by following the steps from the [Switching to ARM architecture](/docs/scos/dev/troubleshooting/troubleshooting-spryker-in-docker-issues/troubleshooting-docker-installation/switching-to-arm-architecture.html) troubleshooting guide.
+You can install the demo shops of previous versions on ARM chips by following the steps from the [Switch to ARM architecture](/docs/scos/dev/technical-enhancement-integration-guides/switch-to-arm-architecture-m1-chip.html) technical enhancement guide.

 {% endinfo_block %}